APBioNet/APBioNetTalks-1/README.md

 **Share your expertise**: if you are passionate about sharing bioinformatics-related expertise and skills to the community, we welcome you to contribute a talk/demo/tutorial/workshop to APBioNetTalks.
 Please help complete this [form](https://forms.gle/SAVsiaLFCidhykY8A), which would capture all the relevant information we need.
 You can make multiple submissions if you are keen to contribute more.

+**Chair a Session**: If you are interested in being a moderator for a talk/demo/workshop, please fill this [form](https://forms.gle/7DnKHPLEaf4Ko6pU8).

 We are committed to providing a welcoming and inspiring platform for all.
 Please follow our [code of conduct](https://github.com/hzahroh/APBioNetTalks/blob/main/CODE_OF_CONDUCT.md) in all kind of activities related to APBioNetTalks.